- Sleeps: 18

 - Bedroom 4 - with an attractive raftered ceiling, a double bed, small adjoining dressing room and an en suite (Bathroom 2) with a bath, separate shower and a W.C.

 - Bedroom 5 - with a double and a single bed, a dressing room and en-suite (Bathroom 3) with a bath, separate shower and a W.C.
+Doors lead straight to the garden on the Norh side.

 - Bedroom 6 – large beamed-ceiling children's room with 2 pairs of bunk beds (ie. 4 beds in all), and a separate double bed which can be split to make 2 single beds.
 An en suite (Shower Room 2) has a shower and W.C.
+This bedroom has a door leading out onto a separate terrace of its own with shaded pergola's of vines and flowers.

 Single storey and about 20 metres west of the Main House: